-How to Open Workbook as Read-Only with Excel VBA
+How to Open a Workbook as Read-Only with Excel VBA (4 Methods)

 We are going to use the below dataset for demonstration purposes.
-We got the product information for different types of products and their cost, revenue, profit, etc. how this workbook containing this valuable information could be open as read-only will be presented here detailed explanation.
+We got the product information for different types of products and their cost, revenue, profit, etc. excel vba open workbook read only

-• To begin, first, go to the Developer tab and click on Visual Basic.
-If you don’t have that, you have to enable the Developer tab, or you can also press ‘Alt+F11’ to open the Visual Basic Editor.
+• Go to the Developer tab and click on Visual Basic.
+If you don’t see the Developer tab, enable it or press Alt+F11.

 Directly Open Workbook as Read-Only